 top of page

-Katie Kaufman Rogers is an Assistant Professor in the Department of Anthropology, Sociology, and Criminal Justice at Regis University in Denver, Colorado.
-Her research and teaching explore the intersections of race, gender, and class; work/organizational inequity; and crime, law, and deviance.
+Katie Kaufman Rogers, Ph.D. is an Assistant Professor in the Department of Anthropology, Sociology, and Criminology at Regis University in Denver, CO.
+Her research and teaching focus on race and gender inequalities related to work, organizations, and the carceral state.

-Supported by the National Science Foundation, Katie's research has been published in peer-reviewed journals and won awards from the American Sociological Association and Sociologists for Women in Society.
+Supported by the National Science Foundation, her research has been published in top peer-reviewed journals and received awards from the American Sociological Association and Sociologists for Women in Society.

-Katie received her PhD in Sociology from the University of Texas at Austin with a doctoral portfolio in Women's and Gender Studies.
+She received her Ph.D. in Sociology from the University of Texas at Austin, where she also completed a doctoral portfolio in Women's and Gender Studies, and her bachelor's degree in Sociology from Colorado College.

 bottom of page